-Any dependencies will also be installed automatically.
+Chocolatey will also install any dependencies automatically.
 You can also include multiple packages in one command to minimize waiting:

 choco install visualstudiocode fiddler googlechrome -y

 Packages are removed similarly to how they are installed.
-Simply run the following command to uninstall your chosen package:
+Run the following command to uninstall your chosen package:

 choco uninstall <packagename>

-You can even uninstall Chocolatey inteself with this command:
+You can even uninstall Chocolatey itself with this command:

 choco uninstall chocolatey